na-na-hi/renget/archive/delitoonz.md

-annoying me or other people, (take it personally if u want idrc) venting to me is totally ok, im ⠀⠀ here to help & have fun on here so dont be shy to reach out to talk about literally anything w me, <-
+annoying me or other people, (take it personally if u want idrc) venting to me is totally ok, im ⠀⠀ here to help & have fun on here so dont be shy to reach out to talk about literally anything w me, another thing to note, i have a **life** outside of discord. do not expect immediate replies upon me going online, ⠀:p thnx <-

 -> ![](https://files.catbox.moe/chce4a.png) ⠀ ⠀ 𓎟𓎟 ⠀ ⠀ kinda not a dni <-